 The rise of neobanks is a global phenomenon that can’t be denied.
 If before, FinTech’s were small-time companies that no one paid any attention to and traditional banks didn’t perceive as any kind of competition, then today the situation has reversed itself completely.

-Companies like Revolut, N26, and Monzo have begun to displace traditional players, capturing hundreds of millions of users across the world.
-In 2022, the neobanking sector size was measured at roughly $67 billion, yet by 2030, it’s expected to cross the mark of $2 trillion – the growth rate is astounding.
+Companies like Revolut, N26, and Monzo have begun to displace traditional players.
+They are capturing hundreds of millions of users across the world.
+In 2022, the neobanking sector size was measured at roughly $67 billion.
+Yet by 2030, it’s expected to cross the mark of $2 trillion.
+The growth rate is astounding.

 And the thing is, it’s not hard to see why it can grow so much.
 Given their overall less capital-intensive infrastructures and lower operational costs, neobanks can scale with great ease.
-This allows them to be more responsive to changing customer demands, adapting on the fly in ways traditional banks cannot, tied down as they are because of entrenched old-school processes.
+This allows them to be more responsive to changing customer demands.
+In comparison, they adapt on the fly in ways traditional banks cannot.
+This is because traditional banks are tied down as they are because of entrenched old-school processes.

 However, neobanks are gradually catching up, primarily by catering to tech-savvy customers who appreciate seamless, digital-first services and expanding their offerings.
-The likes of Wise and Klarna, for example, have already moved from being simple payment-focused platforms to fully licensed financial institutions in their own right, capable of offering a broad range of banking services.
+For example, companies like Wise and Klarna have already moved from simple payment-focused platforms to fully licensed financial institutions in their own right.
+Now, they are capable of offering a broad range of banking services.

-In short, the time where traditional banks could afford to not take FinTech’s seriously is long past us.
-The two groups are in direct competition today, which raises questions about how competitive classic banks are going to be in the long-term.
+In short, the time when traditional banks could afford not take FinTech seriously is long past us.
+The two groups are in direct competition today.
+As a result, this raises questions about how competitive classic banks are going to be in the long-term.

 Why Traditional Banks Struggle to Innovate?

 Another critical barrier is just how inert a bank’s infrastructure can be: they often have established IT and product teams that lack the agility of mind to understand and launch product innovations correctly.
-Either there’s a lack of correct personnel in correct positions, or the processes are not built correctly.
-Additionally, compliance departments, while essential to any bank’s operations, can also add extra layers of control that hinder the speed at which changes can be introduced.
+Either the organization places the wrong personnel in key positions, or it builds the processes incorrectly.
+Additionally, compliance departments, while essential to any bank’s operations, can add extra layers of control that slow down the introduction of changes.

 All these internal factors lead us to the situation where innovation can’t be achieved without significant restructuring.